 How do I determine the size of my wastewater system?

 The wastewater system is determined by the number of bedrooms in the structure, as well as other criteria.
-For more complete requirements, please schedule an appointment with Nick Wilson, Planning Technician (307-568-2424).
+For more complete requirements, please schedule an appointment with the Land Planner (307-568-2424).

 When can I begin putting the system in?